in memory of Stuart Raleigh

 In 1950, Menotti had taken up with the conductor Thomas Schippers (whom he met when Schippers accompanied an audition for The Consul — the singer didn’t get the gig, but the accompanist was quickly engaged to conduct the premiere).
 The same year, Barber was introduced to violinist and composer Charles Turner by Gore Vidal.

 Ned Rorem, who had studied with Menotti at Curtis, wrote of Turner: “Chuck emanated neither narcissism nor ferocity, preferring the role of courtier to courted, and speaking quietly of all things cultured … I thought of him always as handsome, green, unpretentious, smart, more than presentable, a mensch.”
-Turner played the solo part in Barber’s Violin Concerto under the composer’s baton in Germany 1951 (Pierre Boulez, another legendary musical figure of questionable sexuality, was rehearsal pianist.)
+Turner played the solo part in Barber’s Violin Concerto under the composer’s baton in Germany 1951 (Pierre Boulez, another legendary musical figure of speculative sexuality, was rehearsal pianist.)
 He had studied a summer with Nadia Boulanger, and became Barber’s sole pupil of composition.
 His 1954 Encounter was premiered by George Szell and the Cleveland Orchestra.

 Samuel Barber and Charles Turner.